rachel-brain/readme-generator/README.md

 npm i inquirer
 ```

-Then, typing the following command in the terminal will initiate the prompts to collate the ionformation required in the README file:
+Then, typing the following command in the terminal will initiate the prompts to collate the information required in the README file:

 ```bash
 node index.js